uhwgmxorg/ComMonitor/README.md

 # ComMonitor
-Com Monitor is a small but complete utility for playing and testing with TCP connections and sending messages over socket connections.
-It is written in C# using WPF and the .Net 4.5 framework.
+Com Monitor is a small but complete utility for playing and testing with TCP connections.
+It is possible sending messages over socket connections.
+The software is written in C# using WPF and the .Net 4.5 framework.
 For example it can be useful for PLC developers, to test connections and communication with the PLC or other devices.

 ![img](https://github.com/uhwgmxorg/ComMonitor/blob/master/Doc/1.png)